 This missed the general point I was making, but it wouldn’t have mattered if these magazines did specific blind taste tests on their specific brand of coffee.
-They would still consider themselves to be specific, exceptions to the rule.
+They would still consider themselves specific, exceptions to the rule.
 They were/are posh and eclectic.
-I couldn’t know who I was talking to when I was talking to them.
+I couldn’t know to whom I was talking when I was talking to them.
 No one could.

 The conclusion McRaney drew was that this elevated expectation is not limited to wine sippers, or even coffee drinkers.
-Elevated expectation leads us to prefer Pepsi over Coke; Budweiser over Miller; and Marlboro over Camel.
+Elevated expectation leads us to prefer Pepsi to Coke; Budweiser over Miller; and Marlboro over Camel.
 Expectation brought on by marketing campaigns, and the resultant branding, causes us to believe that one product is superior to another.
-Expectation is brought on by packaging, environment, and presentation.
+Packaging, environment, and presentation procures expectation.
 Expectation can be just as prevalent in desire as taste.
 There is so little difference between the these brands, McRaney writes, that blind taste tests prove that we often cannot taste the difference, but we’ve been branded by marketing.
 We’re Pepsi drinkers, imported beer drinkers, expensive wine drinkers, and Columbian coffee drinkers.
 This defines us in a manner we find pleasing, but we’re all products of marketing, packaging, and environment.
-Expectation can also cause us to want to be redefined by a product.
+Expectation might also lead us to believe that a product can redefine us.

-These people wouldn’t be caught dead sipping coffee in a McDonald’s.
-That would be defined as consumerism in “the most condescending manner possible” by those consumers that prefer a community venue that offers exotic coffee beans with exotic flavors for the exotic mind.
+These people wouldn’t be caught dead sipping coffee in a McDonald’s, as those consumers that prefer a community venue, offering exotic coffee beans with exotic flavors for the exotic mind, could define that as consumerism in “the most condescending manner possible”.
 If they entered a community venue that offered an exotic coffee bean, and that venue had paintings of cartoon clowns in them, my friends would consider the bean it produced inferior.
 If it had exotic Matisse paintings on its wall, and the customers all had goatees and dreadlocks, I’m quite sure that they would be sipping on that same bean with a satisfied smile.

 As David McRaney says throughout his book, “You don’t know yourself as well as you think you do.
 You don’t know what you like and what you don’t like, or at the very least your preferences can be altered by suggestion, environment, presentation, and advertising.”
 These advertisements may not have sports heroes clinking glasses, or horses kicking field goals, but that’s not who they want to be anyway.
 And they scoff at those American consumers that are susceptible to such blatant marketing, as they pass by them in a McDonald’s, and enter into the community venue that offers an environment more suited to someone with esoteric and refined tastes.
-And they do it all without recognizing that the enormous American marketplace has been stratified to appeal to consumers and consumers.
+They do this without recognizing the stratified American marketplace that appeals to consumers and consumers.

 If an individual attempts to open a McDonald’s in their city, the franchise advisor will inform them that all McDonald’s have to be ‘X’ number of miles from another McDonald’s, and this is based on the idea that the marketplace cannot sustain two McDonald’s that are too close.
 Most of those that are placed in charge of franchise locations would inform a potential franchisee that the optimal location would consist of no fast food restaurants within ‘X’ miles of the franchisee’s desired location, but with the ubiquitous nature of fast food restaurants, they concede that that’s becoming a logistic impossibility.
 If that franchisee wants to open a McDonald’s right next to a community venue, however, the franchise locator will inform them that that’s a lot more feasible, as they appeal to such different demographics.
 The point is that those that believe that they are not susceptible to the “crass marketing schemes” employed by the famous golden arch franchise may be right, but their marketing schemes are just more immediate than the ones Foie Gras eaters prefer.
 They prefer a more subtle marketing scheme that appeals to their quieter sensibilities, and an environment tailored to their personality, and a presentation that speaks volumes with no slogans required.
 They are different from consumers, but they are just another link in the chain of this huge, monolithic beast we all call capitalism.